 How to send a formal job offer letter or email

-A formal job offer letter or email is a document which employer sends to the selected candidate in order to offer them a job for a certain position at their company.
+A formal job offer letter/email is a document which employer sends to the selected candidate in order to offer them a job for a certain position at their company.

 The importance of a formal job offer letter or email

-How to use this formal job offer letter or email template?
+How to use this formal job offer letter sample or email template?

-Before sending this letter, employers should call the selected candidates and let them know that they are being offered the job.
+Before sending this offer letter/email sample, employers should call the selected candidates and let them know that they are being offered the job.
 When candidates have indicated their acceptance, it is time to send an official, formal job offer via letter or email.

 To help you save time, we have created a standard formal job offer template.
-Use and customize it to suit your needs, and send it via email or traditional mail.
+Use and customize this offer letter/email sample to suit your needs, and send it via email or traditional mail.